meizabel/documentation/prior_art.md

 Using [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) allows automatic code generation for events and commands on variety of platforms.

 Currently to transform code from one language to another you have to use translators, or back-and-force with JSON.
 We also want to make a ubiqutous language ubiquites in technical

-Immutability is one of the corner concepts used in Spine.

-Spine uses typed commands and events.
-JSON is nice, but having commands and events as first class citizens in the applications gives a lot of benefits in business logic.
-Not having to convert back-and-forth with Json gives some performance advantage.

->>>>>>> master

 **Immutability** is another major concept we follow.
 Spine uses typed commands and events.
 Having commands and events as first class citizens in the applications gives a lot of benefits in business logic.
 Not having to convert back-and-forth with Json gives some performance advantage at the same time.

-<<<<<<< HEAD
  Spine Event Engine synthesizes all of our experience and observations of the best-breed market products and solutions like [Axon](http://www.axonframework.org/), [Spring](https://spring.io/), [Event Store](https://geteventstore.com/), [InfluxDB](https://influxdata.com/), [Apache Zest](https://zest.apache.org/) and many others.
 Yet, trying to find it's own niche.

  Spine won't be a best fit for the trading or highly loaded applications, where, for example, [LMAX](https://www.lmax.com/) does excellent job.
 Our motivation is to make modern applications development easier and more efficient, and to offer a set of practical solutions to bring this into life with accompanying approach and terminology.